Schoolforbasics/runbooks/AnacondaRepo.md

 # Anaconda Repo Runbook
+**Citi Air-Gap Install (minimal) 2016-05-13**

 This following runbook walks through the steps needed to install Anaconda Repo.
-The runbook is designed for two audiences: those who have direct access to the internet for installation and those where such access is not available or restricted for security reasons.
-For these restricted a.k.a.
+The runbook is designed for hose where such access is not available or restricted for security reasons.
+For such a restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire Anaconda product suite on portable storage medium or as a downloadable TAR archive.
 Where necessary, additional instructions for Air Gap environments are noted.
 If you have any questions about the instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.

 ![](https://www.lucidchart.com/publicSegments/view/591eb3b5-b326-49fb-addd-d733e6ceae18/image.png)